Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Anytime-valid SD testing via e-processes

-We first construct e-variables for testing the FSD null in a single round for a fixed $z\in \calZ$.
-While its construction is straightforward, the e-variables serve as building blocks for constructing powerful e-processes for sequentially testing $\calH_0$. \begin{lemma}[The building-block e-variable] For any $z \in \calZ$,
+We first construct e-variables for testing the FSD null for a fixed $z\in \calZ$ in a single round.
+While their construction is straightforward, these e-variables will serve as building blocks for deriving powerful e-processes that sequentially test $\calH_0$. \begin{lemma}[The building-block e-variable] For any $z \in \calZ$,